Cleomenes I: War against Argos (494 BC)

 In 494, a fifty years' peace that had been signed between Sparta and Argos expired, leading to a new war.
 This peace had been possibly concluded after a Spartan victory for the control the Thyreatis, the border area between the two cities, won by Anaxandridas II.
-Cleomenes' motivations may have been either to weaken a rival in the Peloponnese, or to punish Argos for its Medism.
+Cleomenes's motivations may have been either to weaken a rival in the Peloponnese, or to punish Argos for its Medism.
 The campaign only involved Sparta, not the Peloponnesian League, and perhaps only Spartian citizens, without the perioeci who usually fought alongside them in battle.
 They were at least 2,000 Spartan soldiers, with an equal number of helots.

-The Spartan army marched north through the perioecic city of Sellasia, then Tegea, whence they moved north-east towards Argos.
+The Spartan army marched north through the Perioecic city of Sellasia, then Tegea, whence they moved north-east towards Argos.
 The Argives however blocked the way at the river Erasinos.
-Cleomenes returned south to the Thyreatis, within Spartan territory, in order to board his troops into ships lent by Sikyon and Aegina, two members of the Peloponnesian League.
+Cleomenes returned south to the Thyreatis, within Spartan territory, in order to board his troops into ships lent by Sicyon and Aegina, two members of the Peloponnesian League.
 The ships landed on the other side of the Argolic Gulf, at Tiryns and Nauplia, two subject cities of Argos.
 A large pitched battle took place at Sepeia, near Tiryns, where the entire Argive army was wiped out, perhaps up to 6,000 men.
 Ste.Croix thinks the battle was "the greatest slaughter of hoplites [...] in any war between two Greek states".
 The survivors fled to a sacred ground nearby, but Cleomenes put the grove on fire and killed the Argives.
 He then dismissed most of his army but a thousand soldiers and moved to Mycenae, in the northeast of Argos.
 On his way, he stopped at the Heraion of Argos, the great temple of Hera, where he committed another sacrilege by flogging the priest who tried to prevent him from performing a sacrifice in the temple.
 In both cases, Cleomenes had ordered his accompanying helots to commit the sacrileges, probably to shield the Spartiates from the religious consequences.

-Cleomenes remained in the vicinity of Argos in the aftermath of the battle in order to create two independent city-states out of Tiryns and Mycenae, thus cutting Argos' access to its best harbour at Nauplia.
+Cleomenes remained in the vicinity of Argos in the aftermath of the battle in order to create two independent city-states out of Tiryns and Mycenae, thus cutting Argos's access to its best harbour at Nauplia.
 The reason behind this move was to durably weaken Argos, and possibly to hinder it from receiving troops from Persia.
 Mycenae and Tiryns joined the Peloponnesian League and remained good allies of Sparta.
 Despite his crushing victory against Argos, Cleomenes did not try to capture the city, possibly because its defences were too strong, or he failed to install a friendly government.
 On his return to Sparta, Cleomenes was accused of bribery before the ephors for having spared Argos after the battle.
 A trial took place before the Gerousia or the ecclesia.
 Cleomenes explained that after having taken the sacred grove of Argos, the oracle's forecast regarding the capture of Argos had been fulfilled—since they shared the same name, and was therefore acquitted.